 Ways to Masturbate Anally

 We’ve already gone over how to find your prostate with your finger, but what about how to really please it?
 You can take a look at the section below on how to prepare to masturbate anally, but now we’ll get straight into the good stuff.

 First off, you’re going to need to relax.
 The thought of putting anything up your butt can make you feel tense, but that will make it much less comfortable.
 So, take some deep breaths and do your best to relax your sphincter.

 As you get comfortable, go further in until you feel your prostate.
-Try massaging it with by using a ‘come hither’ motion with your finger, or swirling it small circles.
+Try massaging it by using a ‘come hither’ motion with your finger, or swirling it in small circles.
 You can experiment with the firmness and speed of your stimulation, but be patient with yourself and take time to feel everything.

 You could also try combining this with penile stimulation if you want to.
 This sets you up for some amazing blended orgasms, and can often take the pressure off yourself the first couple of times you try anal masturbation.

 Fingers aren’t the only way to enjoy some solo anal pleasure!
 Here are some of our favorite anal toys and why you might love them too…

 Aneros Helix Syn V

 This little prostate massager is a pocket rocket!
 Made by prostate toy experts Aneros, the Helix Syn V is a small but powerful anal vibrator with an ergonomic design that ensures maximum prostate pleasure.
 It also has t-shaped arms that gently vibrate your perineum, too, which means you can use it hands-free without worrying about it going too far inside.